uwblueprint/starter-code-v2/README.md

 The provided frontend is a React application written in TypeScript.

+## Key Features & Benefits
+* Many stack combinations, built with separation of concerns in mind to make it easy to swap out layers of the codebase as needed
+* Prebuilt authentication & authorization services
+* Basic CRUD services via PostgresSQL and MongoDB ORMs
+* Email service
+* (WIP) Out of the box support for deployment to common platforms via CI/CD piplelines
+* (WIP) File storage + CSV export services
+* Lots of examples of programming best practices in both the frontend and backend

 ## Table of Contents
 * 📝 [Documentation](#documentation)
 * ❗❗ [Reporting Issues](#reporting-issues)